martinber/cookiecutter-basic-pylib/README.md

 inside the newly generated project.
 This is mandatory because the `setuptools_scm` is used to fetch tag versions from the Version Control System.

-## Your duties

-After the project creation, having a `virtualenv` and installing development dependencies contained in `requirements_dev.txt` depends on you and your way to work.